How to Drink More Water & Why It’s Important for Your Health

 Water helps the kidneys to remove waste from your blood in the form of urine, along with keeping your blood vessels open so that blood can travel freely to your kidneys and deliver essential nutrients to them.
 Your kidneys regulate the fluids in your body, so when you become dehydrated, it’s more difficult for this delivery system to work.
 Improving your kidney function will decrease the likelihood of kidney stones and being unable to regulate your body temperature.

 As well as benefiting your kidneys, drinking plenty of water will aid lubrication around your joints.
 This lubrication will keep your joints cushioned and help reduce joint pain.

 The optimal amount of water you need to drink will be based around your individual lifestyle.
 Chronic dehydration can disrupt your mood and lead to poor mental health.
 As your brain is an organ that is strongly influenced by water intake, increasing your H2O intake can help prevent headaches, dizziness and even delirium.

 Drinking more water can also be great for your complexion.
 Dehydrated skin is more prone to skin issues and wrinkling, so drinking more water can increase skin elasticity and assist in flushing out toxins.

 So, there we have it – our guide to drinking more water and the benefits it holds!
 We hope you feel motivated to drink more water to improve your own wellbeing.
-For more wellbeing ideas, take a look at our blog, or read our booklet which shares information and expert advice to help you on your journey to better wellbeing.

 At HSL, your comfort and wellbeing are our top priorities; that’s why we offer a range of practical and comfortable chairs, sofas and beds that have all been approved by our Occupational Therapist, Julie Jennings Dip COT HCPC, to support a healthy lifestyle.